RafaelyRezende/42Piscine/README.md

 * I will try to not give it straight away solutions (most problems will the same);<br>
 * Currently working on C08;<br>
 * The piscine finished, final exam score: 54.<br>
+---
+Accepted into 42.
+Start in April.
+Pisine reloaded ON.